J. P. Macura: College career

-Macura made his first two collegiate starts at Villanova on January 14 and at Marquette on January 17.
-He recorded back-to-back double-figure scoring games for the first time in his Xavier career with an 11-point game at Marquette on February 10 and a 10-point game in the win over Providence on February 7.
-On March 13 against Georgetown, Macura scored eight points in just seven minutes of action, including going 2-of-2 from 3-point territory, before being forced out of the game with an ankle injury.
-He was forced to sit out the Big East Conference Championship game, but returned for the Ole Miss game on March 19 and hit two 3-pointers.
-He was seventh on the team in scoring with 5.4 points per game, and third on the team in steals with 26 (0.7 steals per game) in just 13.2 minutes per game.
+Macura made his first two collegiate starts at Villanova on January 14, 2015, and at Marquette on January 17.
+He recorded back-to-back double-figure-scoring games for the first time in his Xavier career with an 11-point game at Marquette on February 10 and a 10-point game in a win over Providence on February 7.
+On March 13 against Georgetown, Macura scored eight points in just seven minutes of action, including going 2-of-2 from three-point territory, before being forced out of the game with an ankle injury.
+He was forced to sit out the Big East Conference championship game, but returned for the Ole Miss game on March 19 and hit two 3-pointers.
+In 2014–15, he was seventh on the team in scoring with 5.4 points per game, and third on the team in steals with 26 (0.7 steals per game) in just 13.2 minutes per game.

-Macura was voted the 2015-16 Big East Conference Sixth Man Award winner by the Big East coaches.
-He provided high energy with 9.4 points 2.6 rebounds and 1.1 steals per game on the season.
+Macura was voted the 2015–16 Big East Conference Sixth Man of the Year award winner by the Big East coaches in 2016.
+He provided high energy with 9.4 points, 2.6 rebounds and 1.1 steals per game on the season.
 In the last 15 games of the season, he averaged 10.6 points per game on 48.6 percent shooting, including 41.2 percent from 3-point territory.
-Macura scored in double figures in nine of the last 15 games and 16 for the season, including a team-high tying 19 points to go with three steals in the win over Villanova on February 24.
-He hit 80.7 percent from the free-throw line, although he didn't have enough attempts to be ranked in the Big East Conference (he would have been 10th).
+Macura scored in double figures in nine of the last 15 games and 16 for the season, including a team-high-tying 19 points to go with three steals in the win over Villanova on February 24, 2016.
+He hit 80.7 percent from the free-throw line, although he did not have enough attempts to be ranked in the Big East Conference (he would have been 10th).
 Macura had a season-high 20-point effort in 31 minutes of action versus Marquette on February 6 that included two clutch 3-pointers in the final four minutes.

 In March 2016, Macura pulled down his pants and was caught with a fake ID in a Cincinnati bar.
 He was charged with disorderly conduct.
 On November 18, Macura scored a career-high 28 points in an 83–77 win over Clemson.
 He averaged 14.4 points per game as a junior.

-As a senior, Macura received the nickname "Dennis the Menace” due to taunting opposing players.
-Whenever he received a crude tweet, he replied “Thank you, God Bless."
+As a senior, Macura received the nickname "Dennis the Menace" due to taunting opposing players.
+Whenever he received a crude tweet, he replied "Thank you, God Bless."
 He had 27 points against Seton Hall on January 20.
-Macura averaged 12.9 points per game on a 29-6 team that earned Xavier's first no. 1 seed in the NCAA Tournament.
+Macura averaged 12.9 points per game on a 29–6 team that earned Xavier's first no. 1 seed in the NCAA tournament.
 He finished his career with 1,491 points.